Energy Balls

 This energy bites recipe calls for 8 basic ingredients:

-• Medjool dates – They make these energy balls deliciously sweet without any added sugar!
-In addition, their sticky texture helps bind the balls together.
+• Medjool dates – They make these energy balls deliciously sweet without using a sweetener like honey or maple syrup.
+Their sticky texture also helps bind the balls together.

 • Oat flour – For fiber and protein.
-I like to make my own out of old-fashioned or whole rolled oats.
-Find my easy method here!
+I like to make homemade oat flour out of old-fashioned or whole rolled oats.
+Store-bought oat flour works here too.
+Make sure to use certified gluten-free oat flour if you need these energy balls to be gluten-free.

 • Walnuts – They add rich, earthy flavor and healthy fats.